Introducing Week Timer

 Week Timer has been developed with your user experience in mind.
 Ideally you don’t want to do any timesheet management or week reporting, but your employer demands it.

 Week Timer aims to be as streamlined as possible so you can log your working times effortlessly and complete your timesheet in an accurate manner.
-At the same time you can also track your overtime on a daily and weekly basis.
+At the same time you can also track your overtime on a daily, weekly and monthly basis.
 Just tap the timer to toggle between the different views!

 Using Week Timer